-In order to answer this question, you should look at your roof, or have it inspected by a professional roofer, to determine its current condition.
-If it’s found to have problems, get them fixed right away to prevent further damage and more costly repairs.
-A hail storm is coming, you just don’t know when or how severe it’s going to be.
+Before hail storm season, you should ask yourself if your roof is hail storm ready.
+In order to answer this question, you should look at your roof, or have it inspected by a roofing professional, to determine its current condition.
+If it's found to have problems, get them fixed right away to prevent further damage and more costly repairs.

 1. Before and after photos

 If it's been a while since you've looked at your roof, it might be nice to have before and after hail storm photos so you know how much damage the hail storm caused.
 Even if the hail storm didn't produce large stones or cause any damage to your roof, you might appreciate documenting how your roof is aging and wearing.

 a. missing granules

 If you notice a lot of granules on the ground, this is a sure sign of worn out asphalt shingles.
 Replace them right away.
 You should get your roof replaced before the next rain to prevent further damage to your roof and house.